squ1rrel-ctf/squ1rrel.dev/_posts/2023-09-12-sekai-guardians-of-the-kernel.md

 }
 ```

-Thank fully we can apply the same process as before and use an SMT solver to set constraints on the output and solve for the corresponding input.
+Thankfully we can apply the same process as before and use an SMT solver to set constraints on the output and solve for the corresponding input.
 My script for this section looked something like this:
 ```python
 from z3 import *